ritamaria05/Tab_Tech-Web-Project/README.md

 - Who started the game;

 ## Leaderboard
+It has two parts, the AI ranking and the PVP ranking.

-The leaderboard shows, for each player (Human, AI (easy), AI (normal) and AI (hard)), its rank, name, number of games played, number of games won and the win ratio.
+The AI leaderboard shows, for each player (Human, AI (easy), AI (normal) and AI (hard)), its rank, name, number of games played, number of games won and the win ratio.
 The rank is sorted by the following order: win ratio -> number of games won -> number of games played -> alphabetical order.
 You can also search for a specific player using the search bar.
 It's possible to sort in ascending or descending order.
 You have a button now, to check the vs Player mode, where you see the top 10 best players in the server.
 The data is stored in local storage, so it only resets by clearing browser data. (i.e., it doesn't disappear by refreshing ou closing the browser).

+The PVP leaderboard shows, for each player registered in that server, its rank, name, number of games played, won and the ratio.
+It shows at most 10 players (top 10).
+Here you can't search nor sort.

 ## Configuration and UI elements
 There is two game modes available: vs. AI, with three levels of difficulty (easy, normal and hard) and PvP, where you play against someone in your server.
 The board can have a range of columns (7, 9, 11, 13, 15), but the recommended value is 9.
 For the AI game, if the player wishes to start, they need to check the checkbox First to Play and the piece attributed is red.
 If not, its yellow.
-When you select the vs Player mode, the first to play will be the first to clicks on "Start Game"
+When you select the vs Player mode, the first to play will be the first to clicks on "Start Game".

 ## Architecture of scripts

-- gameScript.js: board, turns, moves, captures, dice, AI play and summary trigger;
+- gameScript.js: board, turns, moves, captures, dice, AI and PVP play, summary trigger for AI and animation trigger for PVP;
 - ai.js: move selection (and simulation of possible moves)
 - languageScript.js: i18n and live translations
 - statsScript.js: counters and summary rendering
 - leaderBoard.js: sort/search and ratios
 - visualScript.js: modal behaviour
+- authenticationScript.js: login/register and logout
+- canvas.js: handler for animations (confettis, captures)
+- captureAnim.js: capture animation
+- network.js: network GETs and POSTs to connect with the servers avaliable

+For example, to throw a dice, the data flows in this order:
+AI:
-For example, to throw a dice, the data flows in this order: dice overlay -> lastDiceValue -> valid moves -> move -> stats/log -> summary/leaderboard
+dice overlay -> lastDiceValue -> valid moves -> move -> stats/log -> summary/leaderboard
+PVP:
+lastDiceValue (received by the server) -> dice overlay (for visual effects) -> valid moves -> step and move -> new pieces updated and rendered

 ## Server Architecture

 - index.js: Entry point, server configuration (Port/Public Dir), and HTTP listener setup.